kanishkgupta19/student_leaderboard/README.md

 	3. Run `python manage.py runserver` to start the server
 	4. It will run on your localhost:8000
 3. Setup Frontend
-	1. run "npm start" in the frontend repository
+	1. run `npm start` in the frontend repository to start application
 	2. It will start at localhost:3000

 ### LIVE SERVER: ###